Manouba: History

-Historically, Manouba is noted as the birthplace of the sufi saint Sayyida ʿĀʾisha al-Mannūbiyya (1199–1267 CE), and until 2012 the city contained a shrine to her, supposedly her father's house.
+Historically, Manouba is noted as the birthplace of the Sufi saint Sayyida ʿĀʾisha al-Mannūbiyya (1199–1267 CE), and until 2012 the city contained a shrine to her, supposedly her father's house.
 It was customary in the nineteenth and early twentieth centuries, for the Beys of Tunis to make a ritual circuit of city's the great shrines on the 27th day of Ramaḍān (laylat al-Qadr) and visit this shrine.

-More recently, 'up until the Tunisian revolution of January 2011, once a week, on Sundays or Mondays, rituals were held ...
-During the day, the shrines were women's space, devoted to music and trance rituals.
-At night, they became men's space, dedicated to Ṣūfī ceremonies (dhikr ...)'.
+More recently, up until the Tunisian revolution of January 2011, once a week, on Sundays or Mondays, ritualistic processions were held.
+During the day, the shrines were reserved space for women, devoted to music and trance rituals.
+At night, they became men's space, dedicated to Ṣūfī ceremonies (dhikr).
 However, on 6 October 2012, the shrine was burned down by religious extremists, thought to be young Salafis; ʿĀʾisha's catafalque was entirely destroyed.

 The Institute of Arabic Literature of the White Fathers, which would later become the Pontifical Institute of Arab and Islamic Studies, had a study center in Manouba before it was moved to Rome in 1964.